leonmartin/c-sharp-course/Milestone01/instructions.md

 "Hm, doesn't look that difficult."
 ```

-and a view output messages to your console when the program is executed.
+on the console and a view output messages to your console when the program is executed.
 Go ahead and execute the program to make sure that everything works.

-Below this line, you will find exercises for you to solve.
+Within the file, you will find exercises for you to solve now.
 Remember that you can always consult the resources mentioned in the [README file](../README.md) if you are stuck.
 Try to solve the exercises yourself first before looking at the solutions (This is really important!).

 Enjoy making your first steps in C#! 🥳

 ## Task 01-2: Loops and if-then-else Constructs

 So far, you have used basic data types, invoked some methods on them, and read some of their properties.
-Did you notice that the program you wrote was executed in a linear fashion like _Program 1_ below?
-Now, we will add loops and if-then-else constructs to the mix to steer the control flow resulting in more complex control flows like _Program 2_ below.
+Did you notice that the program you wrote was executed in a linear fashion (cf. _Program 1_ below)?
+Now, we will add loops and if-then-else constructs which yields more complex control flows (cf. _Program 2_ below).

 ```mermaid
     flowchart TD;